Development

 A second approach we have taken is to explore brain organisation in children with developmental disorders where the underlying cause is known.
 For example, in children with single gene mutations.

-If you would like to find out more about our work with developmental disorders then check out some of the papers appearing in the slider, or contact us via the website.
+If you would like to find out more about our work with developmental disorders then check out some of the papers appearing in the Publications page, or contact us via the website.

 Key Collaborators: